Genesis 22:1-19 · Genesis · Updated April 25, 2026

 Summary

-The Binding of Isaac is a significant passage in Genesis 22:1-19, where God tests Abraham's faith.
-Abraham, a key patriarch in the Bible, is instructed by God to sacrifice his beloved son, Isaac, in the land of Moriah (22:2).
-This command comes after God has promised Abraham that Isaac would be the heir through whom his descendants would be numerous.
-The story begins with Abraham's immediate obedience; he rises early, prepares for the journey, and sets off with Isaac and two servants toward the designated mountain (22:3).
+The Binding of Isaac is a passage in Genesis 22:1-19, where God tests Abraham's faith.
+Abraham, a key patriarch in the Bible, receives God's instruction to sacrifice his beloved son, Isaac, in the land of Moriah (22:2).
+This command follows God's promise to Abraham that Isaac would be the heir through whom his descendants would be numerous.
+Abraham immediately obeys; he rises early, prepares for the journey, and sets off with Isaac and two servants toward the designated mountain (22:3).

 Chiastic structure